Ken Baldry's Zermatt pages

 4. Of this to the left, another red (Stafelalp) goes even further under the North Face of the Matterhorn but can involve you in some walking.

-These runs go past the Hornli drag lift, which has a red run over the top to the Waterfall or another back but which can get very hard & icy - difficult.
-The last three runs are "routes" which make your hair stand on end.
+Runs 2-4 go past the Hornli drag lift, which has a red run over the top to the Waterfall or another back but which can get very hard & icy - difficult.

 5. Aroleid (the old name for Furi) carries on from the blue run (2) over very steep meadows & into the woods above Furi on a very bumpy traverse.
 This goes straight to Furi.
 There are cafés at Furi.